After recent terror attacks and Twitter hack, some military spouses say they're changing behavior

 The tweet included a link to a statement that said, in part, “We won’t stop!
 We know everything about you, your wives and children.
 U.S. soldiers!
 We’re watching you!”

 The hacker managed to post other threatening messages, propaganda videos and some military documents until the accounts were disabled.
 Central Command quickly assured that it was relatively easy to hack Twitter, no serious security details were revealed and it would find who was behind the hack.

 Army wife Ashley Broadway-Mack said the messages just amplified the anxiety she already feels after recent terror attacks targeting military personnel, law enforcement officers and civilians.

-She and other family members told CNN in January that they first began to think about the possibility in May 2013 when a uniformed British soldier in London was murdered by two men who shouted “Allahu akbar,” or “God is great.”
+She and other family members told CNN this week that they first began to think about the possibility in May 2013 when a uniformed British soldier in London was murdered by two men who shouted “Allahu akbar,” or “God is great.”